-Individual Student Support: Counselors provide individual counseling services to students who demonstrate concerns with: relationships, academics, stress, family issues etc. on an individual/ as needed basis.
+Individual Student Support: Counselors provide individual counseling services to students who demonstrate concerns about: relationships, academics, stress, family issues, etc. on an individual/as-needed basis.

-Counseling Groups: Counseling intervention may be provided in small groups for students who have similar concerns such as: divorce, school adjustment, friendships, grief, anger, motivation, study skills, etc.
+Counseling Groups: Counseling intervention may be provided in small groups for students with similar concerns, such as divorce, school adjustment, friendships, grief, anger, motivation, study skills, etc.

 Consultation: Consultation is available to teachers and parents when student issues arise.
 School Counselors can assist with behavior plans, classroom strategies, accommodations, outside counseling referrals, etc.

-Section 504 Accommodation Plans: School counselors are in charge of all student Section 504 Plans for students requiring accommodations.
+Section 504 Accommodation Plans: School counselors are in charge of all student Section 504 Plans for students requiring accommodation.